ParasPuku/mern-user-data-management/ReactDoc.md

 2. How many Virtual DOMs get created, and for which component?

-Conceptually, only 1 new Virtual DOM tree is created for this entire tree snapshot, but let's break down exactly what gets created for your components:V
+Conceptually, only 1 new Virtual DOM tree is created for this entire tree snapshot, but let's break down exactly what gets created for your components:

-- irtual DOM Element Creation: When App and UserCard re-run, React builds a brand new Virtual DOM representation (a lightweight JavaScript tree object) for both the App component and the entire UserCard component structure (the wrapper div and all four inner child divs).
+- Virtual DOM Element Creation: When App and UserCard re-run, React builds a brand new Virtual DOM representation (a lightweight JavaScript tree object) for both the App component and the entire UserCard component structure (the wrapper div and all four inner child divs).

 - The Reconciliation (Diffing) Process: React takes this newly generated Virtual DOM tree and compares it side-by-side with the old Virtual DOM tree from before the click.